YimMenu-Lua/SAMURAI-Scenarios/README.md

 Assuming I could figure it out, I want to add a search function so that users can easily find the scenario they want to play.

 Any help with this would be much appreciated.

+# Credits

+[TheKingBugga](https://www.unknowncheats.me/forum/members/2987262.html) on UC for helping with issues.

+[ShinyWasabi](https://github.com/ShinyWasabi) for inspiring the layout of the menu.